-It sounds like a minor issue, but the lack of focus has a huge impact on an individual’s learning ability, and impulsive behaviors could lead to annoying or legal consequences.
+It sounds like a minor issue, but the lack of focus can have a huge impact on an individual’s learning ability, and impulsive behaviors could lead to annoying or even legal consequences.

-Toddlers have “natural” ADHD, but true ADHD is when teenagers and adults never outgrow it.
+Toddlers and young children have a natural and harmless form of ADHD, but true ADHD is when teenagers and adults never outgrow it.

-Teenage and Adult years is also the time when social skills and intimate relationships form as part of the life cycle.
-ADHD can have a huge impact on it.
+Teenage and Adult years are also the time when social skills and intimate relationships form as part of the life cycle.
+Disorders like ADHD can have a huge impact on them.

-Dating a person with ADHD is like having an intimate relationship with a toddler.
-Unless you have a sick fetish, most people want their romantic partners to pay attention to them and their relationship.
+Dating a person with ADHD is like having an intimate relationship with a child.
+Unless you have some sort of sick fetish, most people would want their romantic partners to pay attention to them and their relationship.

-If the person is not aware that their partner has ADHD, it would appear that their partner is a larger than life individual with a sexy rebellious attitude.
-Funny as it may seem, but a lot of people, especially women, are attracted to that.
+If the person is not aware that their partner has ADHD, it would appear that their partner is a larger-than-life individual with a rebellious attitude.
+Funny as it may seem, a lot of people can actually be attracted to that.

-Overtime, impulsive behavior and the lack of focus will have consequences, and it can be generally perceived as irresponsible behavior.
+Overtime, impulsive behavior, and a lack of focus will have consequences, and it can be generally perceived as irresponsible behavior.

 Here are some tips for dating someone with ADHD.